fogleman/fauxgl/README.md

 - anti-aliasing (via supersampling)
 - voxel rendering

-### TODO

-- more built-in, configurable shaders
-- more built-in shapes

 ### Performance

 FauxGL uses all of your CPU cores.
 But none of your GPU.